-Although we've talked about newsjacking before, finding news hooks works a little differently.
+Although we've talked about newsjacking before, finding news hooks works slightly differently.
 To appear in the media, you must have something newsworthy to say.
-As media pieces and press releases are developed, it is important to first identify the "hook" that will be used.
-The "hook" is that crucial piece of newsworthy information that will capture the attention and interest of both the news media and their audience.
+As media pieces and press releases are developed, it is important to first identify the “hook” that will be used.
+The “hook” is that crucial piece of newsworthy information that will capture the attention and interest of both the news media and their audience.

 1. offer a new perspective to trending news